WillGordon9999/UNREANGEL/README.md

 # About

-UNREANGEL is a version of Hazelight's Angelscript Integration plugin for Unreal Engine that has been modified to be compatible with vanilla versions of Unreal Engine, not dependent on engine source modifications.
+UNREANGEL is a lightweight version of Hazelight's Angelscript Integration plugin for Unreal Engine that has been modified to be compatible with vanilla versions of Unreal Engine, not dependent on engine source modifications.

 Please Note this plugin is early in development, several features are planned and more thorough testing